Parliament House, Dublin

-Parliament House (Tithe na Parlaiminte) is a former Irish parliament building on College Green in Dublin, Ireland.
-It housed the Parliament of Ireland from the buildings completion in the 1730s until the dissolution of parliament following the Acts of Union 1800, and since 1803 has housed the Bank of Ireland.
+Parliament House (Tithe na Parlaiminte) is a building on College Green in Dublin which housed the Parliament of Ireland from the building's completion in the 1730s until the parliament's abolition under the Acts of Union 1800.
+The building has been owned by the Bank of Ireland since 1803 and served as its head office until the 1970s.

-It is notable as being the world's first purpose-built bicameral parliament house as well as for its influence on British, Irish and international architecture.
+It was architecturally influential as the world's first purpose-built bicameral parliament house.

 History

 Chichester House

 The building was originally the site of Chichester House, which was built in the early 17th century on Hoggen Green (later College Green).
 It was built by Sir George Carew, Lord President of Munster and Lord High Treasurer of Ireland, and had been constructed on the site of a nunnery which had been disbanded by King Henry VIII at the time of the dissolution of the monasteries.
 Carew's house, was named for its later owner Sir Arthur Chichester, and was a building of sufficient importance to have become the temporary home of the Kingdom of Ireland's law courts during the Michaelmas law term in 1605.
 Most famously, the legal documentation facilitating the Plantation of Ulster had been signed there on 16 November 1612.

 This building was adapted for use by the Irish Parliament in the 1670s having been formerly noted as a 'hospitall' on John Speed's Map of Dublin (1610).
 The structure was flanked by rows of gabled houses known as Dutch Billies, which were demolished and replaced by the Wide Streets Commission with the westerly Turnstile Alley significantly widened and straightened to become Foster Place in the 1780s and with buildings on the easterly side demolished to widen College Street and later create Westmoreland Street in the 1790s.